toshihirock/sg-util/README.md

 # sg-util

-This is CLI tool that provides AWS SecurityGroup information
+This is CLI tool that provides csv format AWS SecurityGroup information

 + Show SecurityGroup infomation like ManagementConsole
 + Show SecurityGroup inbound or outbound rule like ManagementConsole